 The project costs are entirely appropriate and represent excellent value for money for the team and the taxpayer.
 The partners have a clear idea of how they will finance their contribution.
-The balance of costs, grant and co-investment between partners, and use of subcontractors, is justified and reasonable for the proposed project.
+The balance of costs and grant between partners, and use of subcontractors, is justified and reasonable for the proposed project.

 The project costs are appropriate and should be sufficient to successfully complete the project.
 The partners have explained how they will finance their contribution.
-The balance of costs, grant and co-investment between partners, and use of subcontractors, seems reasonable.
+The balance of costs and grant between partners, and use of subcontractors, seems reasonable.
 The project represents good value for money for the organisation and the taxpayer.

 The project costs seem to be acceptable, but the justifications are not clear.
 The partners have indicated how they will finance their contribution.
-The balance of costs, grants and co-investment between partners is not entirely satisfactory and use of subcontractors not completely appropriate.
+The balance of costs and grants between partners is not entirely satisfactory and use of subcontractors not completely appropriate.
 Little information is offered about the value for money this project offers.

-The project costs appear to be too high or too low given the proposed project.
+The project costs seem too high or too low given the proposed project.
 The partners have not been clear on how they will finance their contribution.
-The split of costs, grant and co-investment between partners is unbalanced.
+The split of costs and grant between partners is unbalanced.
 There is inappropriate use being made of subcontractors.

 The costs are not appropriate or justified.
 The partners have not indicated how they will finance their contribution.
-The balance of costs, grant and co-investment between partners and use of subcontractors is not justified.
+The balance of costs and grant between partners and use of subcontractors is not justified.